Surprise Proposal in Portugal: Step-by-Step Guide

 Day trips for a bigger moment

-- Cabo da Roca: dramatic cliffs, powerful atmosphere.
+- Cabo da Roca: dramatic cliffs, powerful atmosphere, fewer crowds at sunrise.

-- Cascais coastline: cinematic sunset and easy celebration options.
+- Cascais coastline: cinematic sunset and easy post-proposal celebration.

-- Sintra gardens: fairytale aesthetic and lush greenery.
+- Sintra gardens: fairytale aesthetic — palaces, lush greenery, soft light.

 - Hidden viewpoints: less crowded, more private, higher success rate.